By Eric Vandenbroeck and co-workers

 meditation practices are mentioned in the passage quoted above, namely

-"passing through the viscera" (lizang) and
+"passing through the viscera" (lizang) and "treading the

-Scripture of Laozi.
-The second _expression alludes to the Shangqing meditation methods of "pacing the celestial
+of Laozi.
+The second _expression alludes to the Shangqing meditation

-net" (bugang).
-Other terms in this
+methods of "pacing the celestial net" (bugang).
+Other terms in

-in one of its applications allows adepts ritually to exit the cycle of time and
+adepts ritually to exit the cycle of time and the directions of space.

-denotes the sexual techniques, and "nineand-one"
+"Way of Yin" (yindao) denotes the sexual techniques, and

-(jiuyi) refers to "nine shallow and one
+"nineand-one" (jiuyi) refers to "nine shallow and one

 deep" penetrations in intercourse.
 "Reverently worship"